 In August 2016, NextEra submitted an LAR to the current license to adopt a methodology for the analysis of seismic Category I structures with concrete affected by ASR.
 This methodology is the basis for the aging management program being evaluated for the license renewal application review.
 On October 6, 2017, the ASLB granted a hearing and admitted a contention on the ASR LAR.
 After the NRC staff completes its safety evaluation of the ASR LAR, the ASLB hearing will be held and the ACRS will also perform its review.
-The review of this amendment has a direct impact on the schedule for the license renewal review and a decision on the license renewal is currently projected to be made by April 2019.
+The review of this amendment has a direct impact on the schedule for the license renewal review.
+As a result of the technical nexus between the LAR and LRA, a decision on the license renewal is not anticipated prior to completion of the hearing on the admitted contention.
+The staff met with the ACRS subcommittee on October 31, 2018, to present the results of its safety review of the ASR methodology for the LAR and the aging management programs for the license renewal review that are based on the ASR methodology.
+The staff is also scheduled to meet with the ACRS subcommittee on November 15, 2018, to present the results of its safety review of the license renewal application and closure of the open items documented in the 2012 evaluation.
+The staff issued its SER for the Seabrook license renewal review on September 28, 2018.

-Waterford 3 Application Review Time from Acceptance Revi ew Date (Month s) 27 Milestone Original Schedule Current Schedule Completion Date License Renewal Application Receipt 03/23/2016 03/23/2016 Publish FRN-Acceptance/rejection and opportunity for hearing 05/20/2016 05/20/2016 Public Meeting- Environmental Scoping meeting 06/08/2016 06/08/2016 Deadline for filing hearing requests and petitions for intervention 08/01/2016 08/01/2016 Issue draft SEIS 05/2017 08/2018 08/15/2018 Issue SER 06/2017 08/2018 08/17/2018 ACRS Subcommittee meeting 07/2017 09/2018 Issue final SEIS 03/2018 11/2018 Issue final SER 01/2018 11/2018 ACRS full committee meeting 03/2018 11/2018 NRR Director Decision (no hearing) 04/2018 12/2018 · Commission Decision (if hearing is granted) TBD N/A
+Waterford 3 Application Review Time from Acceptance Revi Application Review Time from Acceptance Review Date (Months) Milestone Original Schedule Current Schedule Completion Date License Renewal Application Receipt 03/23/2016 03/23/2016 Publish FRN-Acceptance/rejection and opportunity for hearing 05/20/2016 05/20/2016 Public Meeting- Environmental Scoping meeting 06/08/2016 06/08/2016 Deadline for filing hearing requests and petitions for intervention 08/01/2016 08/01/2016 Issue draft SEIS 05/2017 08/2018 08/15/2018 Issue SER 06/2017 08/2018 08/17/2018 ACRS subcommittee meeting 07/2017 09/2018 09/20/2018 Issue final SEIS 03/2018 11/2018 Issue final SER 01/2018 11/2018 ACRS full committee meeting 03/2018 11/2018 NRR Director Decision (no hearing) 04/2018 12/2018 Commission Decision (if hearing is granted) TBD N/A